-You do not need to have the application running to start the WebDAV server.
+You do not need to have Sterling B2B Integrator running to start the WebDAV server.

-Note: You must start the WebDAV server on each application instance you want to work with in MESA Developer Studio.
+Note: You must start the WebDAV server on each Sterling B2B Integrator instance that you want to work with in MESA Developer Studio.

 To start the WebDAV server: